Ideolys/kitten-mq/README.md

 ## Getting started

-1) Install a broker: the server which manages queues
+1) Install a broker: the server which manages queues with a configuration below

 2) Use it